Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has nine doubles, seven home runs, 12 walks and 20 RBI (34 total hits).
-He's also swiped one base.
+- Robert has 35 hits with nine doubles, eight home runs, 12 walks and 21 RBI.
+He's also stolen one base.

-- Robert has recorded at least one hit in seven games in a row.
-In his last 10 games he is hitting .407 with three doubles, two home runs, eight walks and seven RBI.
+- Robert will look for his ninth straight game with a hit in this contest.
+In his last 10 games he is hitting .444 with three doubles, three home runs, eight walks and eight RBI.

 Robert Recent Games